Introduction

 Magento Hosting Cost

-If you opt for Magento Commerce Cloud, the hosting cost will be covered in the package itself.
-If you choose Magento Open Source or Magento Commerce, you’ll need a hosting partner, which will likely cost $10 to $50 per month.
+If you opt for Adobe Commerce Cloud, the hosting cost will be covered in the package itself.
+If you choose Magento Open Source or Adobe Commerce, you’ll need a hosting partner, which will likely cost $10 to $50 per month.

 SSL certificate cost for Magento

-SSL certificate is essential to make your Magento eCommerce store more secure.
-Magento Commerce Cloud includes SSL certificate out-of-the-box.
-If you are opt to build your site on Magento Open Source or Magento Commerce, you will need to spend for SSL certification, which can cost $50 to $300 per year.
+SSL certificate is essential to make your Adobe eCommerce store more secure.
+Adobe Commerce Cloud includes the SSL certificate out-of-the-box.
+If you are opting to build your site on Magento Open Source or Adobe Commerce, you will need to spend for SSL certification, which can cost $50 to $300 per year.

 Magento UI Development Cost

-If you want something a bit more bespoke, you can buy a premium theme, or customize a look and feel that matches your unique brand.
+If you want something bespoke, you can buy a premium theme and customize its look and feel to match your brand.
 Magento’s premium themes cost $200.

 Magento offers two out-of-the-box themes – ‘LUMA’ and ‘Blank’.
 Though you choose between the free, default themes, you have to spend on customizing the theme.
 You can refer to Magento dev docs to quickly get started with your theme set up.
 If you go for the pre-built option, a good quality premium Magento theme costs $200.